 - Highly accessible master gardener–level materials and information

 - Relatively high cost if taking more than one class

 Why It Made the Cut: Create A Butterfly Garden delivers a butterfly conservationist’s tips on attracting and protecting butterflies by building a beautiful, sustainable garden.

 Create A Butterfly Garden is a free class offered through Udemy and is for any and all levels of gardeners.
-Experienced butterfly conservationist Jessica McAtee teaches this class, meaning students get a unique perspective compared to classes taught by hobbyist or professional gardeners.
+Experienced butterfly conservationist Jessica McAtee teaches this class, meaning students get a unique perspective compared to classes taught by hobbyists or professional gardeners.
 And since this class aims to create a thriving butterfly garden, it helps to have all the information on butterflies that a student can get.
-Although the video quality is somewhat grainy and can be distracting, the quality of information does not suffer.
+Although the video quality is somewhat grainy, which can be distracting, the quality of information does not suffer.
 The short 1-hour course is packed with helpful knowledge that any home gardener can apply.

 - Platform: Udemy

 - Focus: Attracting butterflies, conservation

 Why It Made the Cut: Alison’s Growing Organic Food Sustainably provides students of all skill levels with accessible information on sustainable, edible gardening.

 Gardeners of all levels can learn how to grow a vegetable garden while minimizing waste and keeping their environmental impact low, thanks to the Growing Organic Food Sustainably class from Alison.
 The content is easy to follow and doesn’t presume any pre-existing knowledge, so even a student with no prior gardening knowledge will benefit.
 Students will want to be aware that a score of 80 percent or higher on every assessment is required to receive the certificate of completion.